piyalidas10/Dynamically-Loaded-Bootstrap-Modal-Component-by-Angular-6/README.md

     }
 createModalDialog() function is used to create modal dialog componenet dynamically.
 You have to send modalDialogComponent through resolveComponenetFactory to create factory then will create component using createComponent function.
 We are fetching values of title, componentData, componentName from buttons which were declared in app.componenet.html.
 These value sends using modalDialogComponentRef.instance to modal-dialog.componenet.ts.

+modalDialogComponentRef.instance['close'] ------ fetch close emitter emit value in modal directive using subscribe function which tells you that modal is closed now. if emit value is 'close' then focus will be shifted on the button.

 Modal Dialog Component
 modal-dialog.component.css